Skip to Content

 Air Fried Fingerling Potatoes

-Air fried fingerling potatoes are crispy on the outside and tender and creamy on the inside.
-Toss them with olive oil, spices, and fresh herbs to create a healthy and delicious side dish for weeknight dinners or a tasty addition to holiday meals.
+Air fried fingerling potatoes are crispy on the outside and tender on the inside.
+Toss them with olive oil, spices, and fresh herbs to create a healthy and delicious side dish for weeknight dinners or holiday meals.

 Air Fried Fingerling Potatoes on a plate.